 Buses are easily available from Delhi ISBT, Kashmere Gate.
 For ordinary buses you can make on the spot booking though I’ll suggest you reach an hour early to the time you want to start; for Volvo (cost ~1300rs) you have to make prior bookings as there are few buses with heavy rush and bookings can be done through makemytrip, redbus etc. or best HRTC.
 On Friday evening after office, I reached by 6.30pm at ISBT and could only get a ticket for 7.30pm bus for a price of 580Rs.
 Starting off at around 8pm in an ordinary bus for Kullu/Manali, I got down at Bhuntar after roughly 12 hours journey.
 Bhuntar is at the bifurcation of the roads leading to Kullu Valley and Parvati Valley.
 All along the journey you’ll get beautiful scenic views of the mountains and a lot many Hydropower projects.
 After getting down at Bhuntar, I had a chai & biscuits watching Baazigar at a local food stall.
 Getting energized, I enquired about buses for Manikaran.
 Local buses are the best means of transport in such areas as they are easily available, quite frequent and pretty cheap.

 From Bhuntar, my bus left for Manikaran and the ticket cost me mere 50Rs.
-On the way lies Kasol which has not much to offer, & is a kind of a family place where parents sit in the park enjoying the view of river and mountains while the kids are seen playing around.
+On the way lies Kasol which seemed to be kind of a drag place and not much to do.
 Albeit, if you want to fill up a good reserve of ganja(hash) & alcohol to enjoy later, do it here.

 I reached Manikaran after about two hours.
 It is a pilgrimage place comprising of small temples of Ramji, Naina ji, Raghunath, Shiv- Parvati and above all the huge Manikaran Sahib Gurudwara spread across I don’t know how many acres.
 Though you can take a hot water bath (read sulfur) in Ramji temple, I would suggest heading straight for Gurudwara (though it’s all upon your personal preferences).
 I entered all the temples one by one but the Shiv-Parvati one intrigued me much.
 There are small pools of hot water where as a prasad you offer rice which is boiled in these pools to be offered as bhog during Puja.
 Meanwhile on the streets, I came across the sight of man holding a python entertaining the local kids.